Scuba Diving Costa Rica

 Diving Costa Rica Overview

-Costa Rica is famous among experienced divers for the big animal action off uninhabited Cocos Island, 300 miles offshore.
+Costa Rica is famous among experienced divers for the big animal action off uninhabited Cocos Island, 340 miles offshore from Punta Arenas.
 Here are challenging, high-tension dives among hammerheads, mantas, occasional whale sharks, and other awe-inspiring creatures.
-Land-based dive operations fi nd a few big animals.
-However, they're unpredictable and the visibility is often so low you'll miss them, yet many divers like the diving.
-Costa Rica has great tourist destinations, is exceptionably safe.
+There is now a fleet of liveaboard vessels that visit.
+Land-based dive operations find a few big animals.
+However, they're unpredictable, and the visibility is often so low you'll miss them, yet many divers like the diving.
+Costa Rica has great tourist destinations, is exceptionally safe.

 Costa Rica Seasonal Dive Planner